 Taxpayers are required by state law to file at least an initial tax return for taxable property (both real and personal property) owned on January 1 of the tax year.
 In Coweta County, the time for filing returns is January 1 through April 1.

-As of January 1, 2018, these returns are to be filed with the Tax Assessors office and forms are available in that office.
+As of January 1, 2018, these returns are filed with the Tax Assessors office and forms are available in that office.

 The initial tax return is a listing of property owned by the taxpayer and the taxpayer's declaration of the value of the property.